PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+### NOTE : All the Code snapshots are from the implementation done the jupyter notebook file Advanced_Lane_Detection.ipynb file which could not be uploaded in github owing to large size (> 25 mb) as it contained the results for all the test images at various stages of implementation.
+Instead the jupyter notebook file Advanced_Lane_Detection-Updated.ipynb was uploaed in github which contains the rsults generated on a single test image during various stages of implementation of the below described pipeline.
+Owing to lack of time I am unable to replace the provided code snapshots from the file Advanced_Lane_Detection.ipynb with the code snapshots from the actually uploaded implementation file Advanced_Lane_Detection-Updated.ipynb.
+Logically the code in both the files are the same except for one extra condition logic to visualize results only for a single test image in the file Advanced_Lane_Detection-Updated.ipynb instead of iterating over all the test images to display reulst / plot graphs for all provided test images as was doen in the case of the code in the larger not-uploaded file Advanced_Lane_Detection.ipynb.

+### NOTE : Please consider the above discripancy.
+Eventually I will upload the proper code snapshots reflecting the implemenation in actually uploaded jupyter notebook file.
+Besides the source code in the python file (.py) implementation of both versions (both.ipynb files) have been uploaded in this repository for reference.

 ### Camera Calibration and Distortion Correction
 ### Code Snapshots
 ![camera_calib_codesnapshot_](https://user-images.githubusercontent.com/25223180/52207620-fb281880-28a3-11e9-87b1-9dd46d3a887f.PNG)